DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

   caption: "Figure 18: Start page"
 }) }}

-We mocked up the DfE Sign In flow to make the overall journey more realistic.
+We mocked up the DfE Sign-in flow to make the overall journey more realistic.

 {{ appFigure({
   image: {
     file: "self-service-registration-v4-02.png",
-    alt: "DfE sign in"
+    alt: "DfE Sign-in"
   },
-  caption: "Figure 19: DfE sign in"
+  caption: "Figure 19: DfE Sign-in"
 }) }}

 The DSA remained the same as in previous iterations.